Crediteur/Green-Dino-s-Big-Adventure/README.md

-# Green_Dinos_Big_Adventure
+# Green Dinos Big Adventure
-game create for ITP1, also a test ground for my CSS
+simple game create for ITP1 using Javascript and the P5.js library also a test ground for my CSS